-While lightheadedness is debilitating, nausea is oftentimes much for of an aggressive and pervasive symptom, especially when it’s accompanied with vomiting or diarrhea.
+While lightheadedness is debilitating, nausea is oftentimes much for an aggressive and pervasive symptom, especially when it’s accompanied by vomiting or diarrhea.

 If you can’t identify what’s causing your nauseous state, it’s highly recommended that you speak with your doctor immediately.